 The Flower of Life and Iron Age cultures

-Among the Etruscans it was represented on an urn at Civitella di Paganico and on the Auvele Felùske Stele of ancient Vetulonia.
-Both the findings date from the 7th century B.C..
-The funerary stele was placed in an upright position and served as a marker for the grave of the deceased.
-Auvele Felùske, depicted as a proud warrior armed with a double axe and a circular shield, on which the Flower of Life is still in plain view, constituted a wealthy member of his community.
+The Etruscans represented it on an urn in Civitella di Paganico and on the Auvele Felùske Stele of ancient Vetulonia.
+Both the findings date from the 7th century BC.
+The funerary stele at Auvele Felùske stood upright and served as a marker for the grave.
+The deceased, perhaps a wealthy member of the community, appears as a proud warrior.
+He is armed with a double-headed axe and a circular shield on which a large six-petalled flower can be seen.

 The Celtic flower and the Sun of the Alps